exasol/exasol-testcontainers/doc/user_guide/user_guide.md

                               |
                               |- install
                               |- restart
-                              |- status
                               |- start
                               |- status
                               |- stop
                               '- uninstall

+Versions have the following format:

+    version = 1*DIGIT *("."
+1*DIGIT)

+For example: `3.2.0`

+The date must be in the following format:

+    date = year "-" month "-" day

+    year = 4DIGIT

+    month = 2DIGIT

+    day = 2DIGIT

+Example: `2020-01-31`

-Note that the script `on-boot` for now is ignored as are plug-in signatures.
+Note that the script `on-boot` and signatures are ignored for now.

 ### Installing and Uninstalling EXAoperation Plug-ins